-Here are some common areas of struggle for kids with dysgraphia:
+Here are some common areas of struggle for people with dysgraphia:

 - Academic: They can fall behind in schoolwork because it takes them so much longer to write.
 Taking notes is a challenge.
 They may have difficulty organising information when writing.
-They may get discouraged and avoid writing assignments.
+They may get discouraged and avoid writing written work.

 - Basic life skills: Some children’s fine motor skills are weak.
 They find it hard to do everyday tasks, such as buttoning shirts, and may avoid playing with small toys such as Lego.